The-Marcy-Lab-School-Assignments/swe-2-4-polymorphism-J-ezuss/src/short-response.md

 3. Explain what would happen if you wanted to add a new `Video` class.
 Compare how much work it would take with the original code versus your improved version.

 ## Response 2

+We can make Song and Podcast inherit from Media and just override the play() method.
+Then in the playlist, we dont need all those instanceof checks anymore, we can just call play() on every item and it’ll do the right thing automatically.

+If we add a new Video class, we just make it extend Media and give it its own play() method.
+Then it works in the same loop with no extra code.
+Before, we’d have to add another else if for Video, which is annoying and repetitive.